dart-lang/site-www/src/_guides/libraries/writing-package-pages.md

 *   `Does not work on iOS versions below 10.3.`

-Here's a screenshot of the [`in_app_purchase`][] package page, which starts with a brief explanation of the package and a caution.
+Here's a screenshot of the [`in_app_purchase`][] package page, which starts with a brief explanation of the package and a caution:

 {% asset libraries/package-page-description.png alt="description of the package in_app_purchase" class="screenshot" %}